 - Tetrachloroethylene (PCE or PERC) (238 KB, PDF)

-If you are concerned about exposure to industrial solvents during military service, talk to your health care provider or local VA Environmental Health Coordinator to help you get more information from a health care provider.
+If you are concerned about health problems associated with exposure to industrial solvents during your military service, talk to your health care provider or local VA Environmental Health Coordinator to help you get more information from a health care provider.

 Download free viewer and reader software to view PDF, video and other file formats.